Luís Carlos Prestes: Political career

-After Vargas began abandoning fascist-style autocracy in 1945, following his rapprochement with the World War II Allies in 1943, political prisoners were released.
-Prestes was released from prison in May 1945 in an amnesty for political prisoners.
+After Brazil aligned itself with the Allies and the Estado Novo weakened, political prisoners were released.
+Prestes was freed in May 1945 under an amnesty for political prisoners.

-With the overthrow of the Vargas regime in October 1945, new elections took place.
-Prestes gave an astute assessment of Vargas' politics, commenting, "Getúlio is very flexible.
+After the overthrow of Vargas in October 1945, new elections were held.
+Prestes commented on Vargas's political flexibility, saying, "Getúlio is very flexible.
 When it was fashionable to be a fascist, he was a fascist.
 Now that it is fashionable to be democratic, he will be a democrat."
-Despite his own treatment at the hands of Vargas, and the fate of his wife, Prestes threw his support behind Vargas in the name of national unity.
+Despite his imprisonment under Vargas and the fate of Olga Benário, Prestes nevertheless supported him in the name of national unity.